A Daily Updating Blog of Important Events In History That Never Occurred Today.

 Imagine what would be, if history had occurred a bit differently.
 Who says it didn't, somewhere?
 These fictional news items explore that possibility.
 Written by Alternate Historian

 Editor says, what if the IRA Decommissioning Crisis had been betrayed?
 Please note that the opinions expressed in this post do not necessarily reflect the views of the author(s).
 This article is part of the Politicians thread.
+Alternate Historian and 1 other(s) like this article.

 In 1999,following the disappearance of Gerry Adams and Martin McGuinness, damning fresh evidence emerged that the location of the IRA arms stores had actually been leaked by a British informer.